rednafi/rednafi.com/content/zephyr/oh_my_poor_business_logic.md

 While both are equally bad, technical people love to lambaste the former while remaining blissfully ignorant about the second type.
-Maybe because there's no incentive for doing that and resume-driven development[^1] genuinely pays better.
+Maybe because there's no incentive for doing that and [resume-driven development] genuinely pays better.
 As long as companies keep making people solve obscure puzzles that has nothing to do with the job or hiring managers keep employing automated systems to look for keywords in resumes, a group of smart people will always engage in techno-maximalism to prepare for the next big opportunity; setting the